Aishagojo/Nanu/README.md

 ### Learning & Academic Support
 - **Course / Unit / Enrollment / Grade models** capture curricula.
 The `Enrollment` model caps active courses at four per student and enforces that only HoDs or staff can create or edit assignments.
 - **Progress summaries** (`GET /api/learning/students/<id>/progress/`) aggregate grades, averages, completed units, and course metadata for dashboards and guardians.
 - **Student dashboards & flows** surface timetable cards, assignment reminders, and quick-access buttons to the library, help center, and Rewards Hub.
-The timetable screen uses large contrasty cards and keeps a â€œSpeak timetableâ€ control ready for screen-free guidance.
+The timetable screen uses large contrasty cards and keeps a "Speak timetable control ready for screen-free guidance.

 ### Communication & Support Desk
 - **Thread + Message triads** tie a student, lecturer, and optional parent into a single conversation.
 Role-based queryset filters prevent eavesdropping, and audio attachments are stored in `MEDIA_ROOT` with automatic transcript capture.